rstats-on-nix/daily_cran/readme.md

   - 2022-12-20: see
     https://github.com/rstats-on-nix/nixpkgs/commit/b5a206e864a6b103891fe85c40e5c0bdc852e27e

-For the year 2022, I use his commit of `nixpkgs` as a basis: https://github.com/NixOS/nixpkgs/commit/5dfcc4f9ab8c09516715e2d3052e7de3e41a98c1, but for the one in
+For the year 2022, I use this commit of `nixpkgs` as a basis: https://github.com/NixOS/nixpkgs/commit/5dfcc4f9ab8c09516715e2d3052e7de3e41a98c1, but for the one in
 December I use this one instead: https://github.com/NixOS/nixpkgs/commit/060f0dd496b10c5516de48977f268505a51ab116

 * 2023: